sjbennett123/scottjbennett/content/toee/equipment.md

 Spell components for all first level spells

 Common spell ingredients you are assumed to have.
 You are assumed to be taking the time to gather them as well.
-If the spell co ponent is more than a few gold pieces and consumed you will need to replenish it.
+If the spell component is more than a few gold pieces and consumed you will need to replenish it.

 **Camping Supplies**: tent, bedroll,utility knife, 50 feet of rope, tinderbox